kriszyp/lmdb-js/README.md

 	}
 })
 ```
+Compression is recommended for large databases that may be larger than available RAM, to improving OS caching.

 ### Store Options
-The open method has the following signature:
+The open method can be used to create the main database/environment with the following signature:
-`open(path, options)`
+`open(path, options)` or `open(options)`
+Additional databases can be opened within the main database environment with:
+`store.openDB(name, options)` or `store.openDB(options)`
 If the `path` has an `.` in it, it is treated as a file name, otherwise it is treated as a directory name, where the data will be stored.
-The `options` argument should be an object, and supports the following properties, all of which are optional:
+The `options` argument to either of the functions should be an object, and supports the following properties, all of which are optional:
+* `name` - This is the name of the database.
-* `encoding` - Sets the encoding for the database, which can be `msgpack`, `'json'`, `'string'`, or `'binary'`.
+* `encoding` - Sets the encoding for the database, which can be `'msgpack'`, `'json'`, `'string'`, or `'binary'`.
 * `sharedStructuresKey` - Enables shared structures and sets the key where the shared structures will be stored.
 * `compression` - This enables compression.
 This can be set a truthy value to enable compression with default settings, or it can be an object with compression settings.
 * `useVersions` - Set this to true if you will be setting version numbers on the entries in the database.
+* `keyIsBuffer` - This will cause the database to expect and return keys as node buffers.

+The following additional option properties are only available when creating the main database environment (`open`):
+* `path` - This is the file path to the database environment file you will use.
 * `maxDbs` - The maximum number of databases to be able to open (there is some extra overhead if this is set very high).
 * `commitDelay` - This is the amount of time to wait (in milliseconds) for batching write operations before committing the writes (in a transaction).
 This defaults to 1ms.
 A delay of 0 means more immediate commits, but a longer delay can be more efficient at collecting more writes into a single transaction and reducing I/O load.
 * `immediateBatchThreshold` - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will schedule the asynchronous commit for the immediate next even turn (with setImmediate).
 The default is 10,000,000 (bytes).
 * `syncBatchThreshold` - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will be force an immediate synchronous commit of all pending batched data for the store.
 This provides a safeguard against too much data being enqueued for asynchronous commit, and excessive memory usage, that can sometimes occur for a large number of continuous `put` calls without waiting for an event turn for the timer to execute.
 The default is 200,000,000 (bytes).
-* `keyIsBuffer` - This will cause the database to expect and return keys as node buffers.

 In addition, the following options map to LMDB's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a> (none of these are recommended, but are available for adjusting performance):
 * useWritemap - Use writemaps, this improves performance by reducing malloc calls, but can increase risk of a stray pointer corrupting data.